westbigben/DevOps/Chaos Testing/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This means you can freely use, modify and distribute this software, but any derivative work must also be distributed under the GPL v3 license.